perez256/Dime_Beautiful_demo/README.md

 # DIME BEAUTIFY DEMO SHOPIFY APP
+This is project was coded by Perez Dikwella
 This project was bootstrapped with React Bootstrap and its built with React Js Redux | Thunk is managing application state